pretix/pretix-docs/docs/topics/scan.md

 The app will then check the code against the selected check-in list on the server.
 There are three possible results:

- 1. If the ticket is valid, has not been checked in yet, and allows entry under the current conditions, pretixSCAN displays a green box titled "Valid ticket".
+ 1. If the ticket is valid and allows entry under the current conditions, pretixSCAN displays a green box titled "Valid ticket".
- It lists the ticket type, order number, and item number.
+ Underneath the green box, it lists the ticket type, order number, and position number.
  2. If the ticket is valid but has already been checked in and not checked out again, pretixSCAN displays a yellow box titled "Ticket already used".
- It lists the ticket type, order number, and item number, and also the date and time when the ticket was first scanned.
+ Underneath the green box, it lists the ticket type, order number, and position number, and also the date and time when the ticket was first scanned.
  3. In all other cases, pretixSCAN displays a red box with a title explaining the problem.
- Explanations can include  "Invalid ticket", "Order canceled", or "Entry not allowed".
+ Explanations can include, among others, "Invalid ticket", "Order canceled", or "Entry not allowed".

 ![Scanning a ticket in pretixSCAN.
 A green box appears at the top of the screen, displaying a checkmark, the text: "Valid ticket (Speaker ticket)" and the order code suffixed with "-1".](../assets/screens/scan/valid.png "Valid ticket screenshot")